KevinThielen/breakbuildgames/content/blog/my_year_with_rust/index.md

 questions seem to be stuck at times, with only an occasional bump being a lost soul, asking for the current status.
 There are only so many skilled volunteers after all, who can only work on so many things.
-That said, I definitely prefer this approach any day over rushing half-finished or faulty additions, so I am really grateful to all the amazing volunteers out there.
+That said, I definitely prefer this approach any day over rushing half-finished or faulty additions.
+So a little shout out to all the amazing volunteers out there, who made Rust what it is!

 ## The Borrow Checker Is Not Always Right
 Another problem is, that things that should be possible in theory are not passing the borrow